heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The waters are stilled; the Ashen House an empty box of stone, its genius loci fled.
+Ȣ. The waters are stilled, and the Ashen House is an empty box of stone, its genius fled.
 Ellen looks up a sky coruscant with unfamiliar stars.
 <i>Child, what should you like to do?</i> Rev. Dewar, eight years dead